critical thinking - covid 19 - what (may) work & why

 So they didn't have them in the province.

-Not necessarily so they didn't really try and trap everybody that might be exposed.
+So they didn't really try and trap everybody that might be exposed.

-Uh so those three to five million are carriers.
+So those three to five million are carriers.

-So if they were exposed in the travel period then, the last week of January, then it would be just now mid-February, that they're going to start coming down with the illness and manifesting symptoms.
+So if they were exposed in the travel period then, the last week of January, then it would be just now mid-February that they're going to start coming down with the illness and manifesting symptoms.

-And so we find ourselves in this terrible situation of where we have uh contamination out there, the horse has left the barn, he's running all over the planet, we just don't know uh where he is, where he's gonna pop up next, and it's too late, in my opinion, to worry about that because we're we're basically going to end up in a planet wide quarantine over these next few years.
+And it's too late, in my opinion, to worry about that because we're basically going to end up in a planet-wide quarantine over these next few years.

-Uh, and that's our situation at the moment.
+And that's our situation at the moment.

-Um, this is stuff is changing as we go along.
+This stuff is changing as we go along.

 So there was no indication that throughout any of this period that any of the trains that were jam-packed with people, any of the airplanes that were jam-packed with people were in any way decontaminated.